Uniservitate Small Research Grants

 - Be practical and of an appropriate scale to the grant available

 Cover Sheet: List the title of the project, primary sponsor and contact information, amount requested, and a 100-word description of the project.
 An administrative contact (grants officer or business office administrator) must be identified.
 The cover sheet must be signed by the sponsor and the administrative contact.

-Narrative: Please provide a description of the research problem/challenge and its significance to Catholic higher education, how the project expands our understanding of an aspect of Catholic higher education and who in Catholic colleges and universities will find the research of interest, a description of the source of data, the methods of analysis to be used, and the final product to be produced, and the research timeline to fit within the parameters of this grant.
+Narrative: Please provide a description of the research problem/challenge and its significance to service-learning in Catholic higher education, how the project expands our understanding of the institutionalizational or spirirtuality of service-learning in Catholic higher education, a description of the source of data, the methods of analysis to be used, the final product to be produced, and the research timeline to fit within the parameters of this grant.
 Please limit the narrative to two pages (single-spaced).

 Budget: Provide an itemized list of proposed expenditures (stipends, travel, teaching materials, fees, etc.).
 Support from other sources should also be listed if a project’s total cost is expected to exceed $2,500.
 Given the small size of the grant, it is expected that institutions will not assess overhead charges.
 Funds will be released only when the project is completed and the summary report has been received.